tortvana123/Procedually-Generated-Text-Based-Adventure-Engine/README.md

 # "Procedually Generated" Text Based Adventure Engine
 A GUI game engine for a procedually generated Text Based Adventure.
 The game takes place in a "room" grid.
 Start from one "room" and branch out to others.
-Uses JSON for the game data.
+Uses YAML (YAML Ain't Markup Language) for the game data.

 Flowchart: https://drive.google.com/file/d/1-3sDHsvUsojxO-ffMaqPH-wM9JfDgNCa/view?usp=sharing